dochy-ksti/docchi/docchi_manual/src/sample_test/sample_code/efficiency.md

 Real world applications need the initial data for the most time, so we think that initial raw JSON5 being mandatory is not a serious disadvantage.

-We introduce an example to show how Dochy is efficient .
+We introduce an example to show how Docchi is efficient .
 ```json5
 {
 	users : [